alexpopdev/underscorejs-examples/README.md

 The folders and examples are named in such a way they can be explored outside of the book context.

+If these examples prove useful to the community I intend to create a branch after the book is finished (or even a separate fork) and accept further additions or even significant changes unrelated to the content of the book.

 ##Examples index
 The examples are organised in these sections(they match a specific chapter of the book):